ernieejo/OCLC-imports-for-Alma-Network/README.md

 * Run Script3 - Files_for_NZ_Import

 This script creates two files that are used to complete a bulk import of OCLC identifiers in NZ records.​
-* Text file (Creat a set in Alma, then run the OCLC a_to_z normalization process on the set)
+* Text file (Create a set in Alma, then run the OCLC a_to_z normalization process on the set)

 * Excel file (Use this Excel file and an NZ import profile to import the OCLC identifiers into NZ records)